 With every new year comes a landslide of predictions and trends to guide us into the new year.
-While the year advances, rarely do such transformative trends or changes take place in alignment with a calendar.
+While the year advances, rarely do such transformative trends or changes take place in alignment with one of the top calendar apps.
 Not even Y2K could do so 😉

 Now with that said, I was asked to present my thoughts on what lies ahead in Vegas during CES at Brand Innovators “Mega Trends” event.
 By the first week of January, there were already some tremendous thoughts already shared by some of the best.
 So, I thought about and thought about some more.
 What I assembled was a list of the most notable trends that brands and consumers need to know this year and next.